-Financial liabilities include other payables (excluding contract liabilities and deferred income) which are recognised on the balance sheet when, and only when, the Company becomes a party to the contractual provisions of the financial instruments.
+Financial liabilities include other payables (excluding contract liabilities) which are recognised on the balance sheet when, and only when, the Company becomes a party to the contractual provisions of the financial instruments.
 Financial liabilities are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.